CarlSorqvist/PsCertTools/NTAuthGuard/README.md

 * Update the group name in the `NTAuthDelegation.ps1` script if necessary, then run it.
 It will ask for confirmation before attempting to update the security descriptor of `NTAuthCertificates`.
 * Create a new folder named NTAuth in the NETLOGON folder of the forest root domain, for example `\\domain.com\NETLOGON\NTAuth`.
 * Copy the `Invoke-NTAuthCleanup.ps1` script to the previously created `NETLOGON\NTAuth` folder.
 * Create the whitelist file by opening notepad and saving it (with UTF-8 encoding) in the same `NETLOGON\NTAuth` folder as `whitelist.txt`.
-The whitelist should contain the thumbprints of each individual CA certificate, one per row.
+The whitelist should contain the thumbprints of each individual CA certificate **that you wish to keep in NTAuth**, one per row.
 Example:

 ```
 687DA7112CE6EF56DE87157D071FB9403FF7F9AC